SeiryuZ/HemeWeb/proposal/README.md

 <!--Introduction to computational biology and HemeLB-->
-Computational biology and bioinformatics are research area that use mathematical and computational approaches in answering questions and experiments in biology [16].
+Computational biology and bioinformatics are research area that use mathematical and computational approaches in answering questions and experiments in biology [5].
 These approaches typically involves a computational workflow which, depending on the type of work, could varies widely in performance requirement, from normal computational process that could be done in normal consumer desktop processor to high-performance scneario that needs to be run on a cluster of computers or even supercomputer.
-One example of this type of project is HemeLB, a vascular blood flow simulation that is used for the study of blood flow [17].
+One example of this type of project is HemeLB, a vascular blood flow simulation that is used for the study of blood flow [1].
-HemeLB have different processes in the workflow that requires different computing power, from the setup process which can be run on consumer-level computer, to the simulation process that run on ARCHER supercomputer due to its processing power requirement [17].
+HemeLB have different processes in the workflow that requires different computing power, from the setup process which can be run on consumer-level computer, to the simulation process that run on ARCHER supercomputer due to its processing power requirement [1].

+This simulation require a highly paralel capabilities of the computing resources that falls under the category of High Performance Computing.
+Traditionally, large computing process could be tackled by two separate computing paradigm depending on the type of work it needs to do.
+They are High Performance Computing and High Throughput Computing.
+High performance computing typically involves multiple computing nodes connected with a high bandwidth network, performing a well-defined computations that use message passing interface to communicate between nodes.
+HPC are typically performed using computer clusters, GPUs, or even supercomputer.
+High troughput computing, on the other hand, is a different paradigm.
+It allows highly heteregenous computing resources, often geographically distributed, to cooperate for common goals which involves different independent computation that can be scheduled independently[9].

 <!--In dealing with High Performance Computing, infrastructures are-->
 <!--typically required to be able to handle multi-core operations easily [4].-->